The One Thing You Shouldn't Touch on Your Face Mask

 - Wash your hands thoroughly before eating or touching your face.

 If you're out in public, it's tempting to grab your mask and pull it down to sip a drink or take a bite.
 Refrain from this bad habit and follow the CDC's steps to properly remove your mask.
 Buy a mask that fits comfortably so you don't find yourself continually trying to readjust it.
 Wearing a face mask protects your neighbors from this deadly virus but properly taking it on and off protects you.
-And to get through this pandemic at your healthiest, don't miss these Things You Should Never Do During the Coronavirus Pandemic.
+To get through this pandemic at your healthiest, wear and handle your face mask correctly, avoid crowds, social distance and don't miss these 35 Places You're Most Likely to Catch COVID.